Sleepwalking: Causes

-Medications, primarily in four classes—benzodiazepine receptor agonists and other GABA modulators, antidepressants and other serotonergic agents, antipsychotics, and β-blockers— have been associated with sleepwalking.
-The best evidence of medications causing sleepwalking is for Zolpidem and sodium oxybate; all other reports are based on associations noted in case reports.
+Medications, primarily in four classes—benzodiazepine receptor agonists and other GABA modulators, antidepressants and other serotonergic agents, antipsychotics, and β-blockers—have been associated with sleepwalking.
+The best evidence of medications causing sleepwalking is for zolpidem and sodium oxybate; all other reports are based on associations noted in case reports.

 A number of conditions, such as Parkinson's disease, are thought to trigger sleepwalking in people without a previous history of sleepwalking.

 Diagnosis

 Polysomnography is the only accurate assessment of a sleepwalking episode.
 Because this is costly and sleepwalking episodes are usually infrequent, other measures commonly used include self-, parent-, or partner-report.
-Three common diagnostic systems that are generally used for sleepwalking disorders are International Classification of Diseases (ICD-10), the International Classification of Sleep Disorders (ICSD-3), and the Diagnostic and Statistical Manual.
+Three common diagnostic systems that are generally used for sleepwalking disorders are International Classification of Diseases (ICD-11), the International Classification of Sleep Disorders (ICSD-3-TR), and the Diagnostic and Statistical Manual (DSM-5-TR).

 The Diagnostic and Statistical Manual defines two subcategories of sleepwalking, although sleepwalking does not need to involve either behaviours: